 But sometimes, it’s challenging to evaluate your child’s needs.
 What do they actually need educationally?
 Where is their current level of understanding?

 Conducting assessments, collaborating with specialists, and observing your child’s daily learning behaviors and preferences is a great first step.
+HSLDA members can read our in-depth article about assessing your child's present level of performance.

 2. Find a special-needs-friendly curriculum

-Simple as it sounds, you can’t pick out a special needs curriculum until you know what to look for!
+As simple as it sounds, you can’t pick out a special needs curriculum until you know what to look for!

 Unfortunately, there aren’t many out-of-the-box curriculums for learners with special needs because each child has unique strengths, challenges, and learning style.
 However, there are curriculums that are more friendly to divergent learners.